Esri/navigator-integration/README.md

 arcgis-navigator://?stop=103+Fox+St,+Portland,+ME+04101
 ```

-This example URL defines a single stop using latitude and longitude coordinates, and includes a stop name:
+This example URL defines a single stop using a set of latitude and longitude coordinates, and includes a stop name:

 ```
 arcgis-navigator://?stop=43.651508,-70.290554&stopname=Bissell+Bothers